Looking for the best postpartum underwear?

 Types of Postpartum Underwear

 Underwear comes in a range of styles each with their pros and cons.
 Let’s take a look at each type to find the one which suits you best.

 As the name suggests these are single use only underwear.
 You can buy them as a single mesh panty or as incontinence panties which double as maternity pads.
-This style is very lightweight to wear and convenient for using in hospital or night time.
-You don’t need to worry about washing them or dealing with blood stained underwear or linen.
-This type is fine for short term use and we would recommend them for the first week after baby arrives.
+This style is very lightweight to wear and convenient for use in hospital or night time.
+You don’t need to worry about washing them or dealing with bloodstained underwear or linen.
+This type is fine for short-term use, and we would recommend them for the first week after baby arrives.

 This type has a strong and supportive fabric which compresses your abdomen.
 These are similar to a postpartum girdle but with less compression.
-Theses can benefit you by improving your blood flow, helping your muscles to recover and reduce swelling.
-Compression underwear offers full length coverage, reaching just underneath your breasts.
-This can be used as shape wear to smooth out your lump and bumps to get back into your regular clothing.
+These can benefit you by improving your blood flow, helping your muscles to recover and reduce swelling.
+Compression underwear offers full-length coverage, reaching just underneath your breasts.
+This can be used as shapewear to smooth out your lump and bumps to get back into your regular clothing.

 No they don’t wear non-prescription glasses or have beards!
 They are a low rise style which sits on or below the hips.
 This type of panty gives a minimal coverage.
-For women who don’t want to wear underwear that cover their whole tummy it provides enough fabric to hold a pad in place.
-These style is discreet and lightweight to wear.
-We don’t recommend this style for C-section recovery as the band may rub on your wound area causing irritation.
+For women who don’t want to wear underwear that cover their whole tummy, it provides enough fabric to hold a pad in place.
+This style is discreet and lightweight to wear.
+We don’t recommend this style for C-section recovery as the band may rub on your wound area irritation.